palewire/first-python-notebook/docs/git/index.rst

     git status

 Log its addition with git's `commit command <https://git-scm.com/docs/git-commit>`_.
-You must include a personalized message, which can you provided along with the command by adding on the ``-m`` flag along with a description of the work you've done.
+You must include a personalized message, which you can provide along with the command by adding on the ``-m`` flag along with a description of the work you've done.

 .. code-block:: bash